 With 10 years of experience in human skincare before turning their attention to pets, Anicura have created a range of products specifically aimed at pets with allergy-prone skin.

-Their range includes gels, sprays and insect repellents all containing naturally proven ingredients to soothe your dog's skin.
+Their range includes gels and sprays containing naturally proven ingredients to soothe your dog's skin.

 They provide deep hydration and nutrition to encourage healthy skin so any dogs prone to itchy, sensitive skin will benefit from using Anicura.

-Anicura Dog Gel is really easy to apply, and importantly doesn't sting or smell.
-They suggest initially applying the gel 3-4 times a day.
-It's worth noting that their gel can even be applied to broken skin.
+Anicura suggest initially applying the gel 3-4 times a day.
+It's worth noting that their gel can even be applied if your dog has broken skin.

-By placing a barrier between your dog’s claws or mouth and the affected area will certainly encourage the irritation to heal.
+By placing a barrier between your dog’s nails or mouth and the affected area, the irritated area should begin to heal.

 From inflatable collars to surgical suits, the traditional Elizabethan dog collar has come along way.